floriankilian/SaveToReadwiseReaderOnTwitter/readme.md

 ### Configuration
 1. Access any Twitter URL (x/twitter)
-2. On first visit of Twitter, you'll be prompted to provide your Readwise API key.
+2. Click on the new copy icon with an alt-left-click (option on mac) to set your API key

 <img src="readme/APIKey-Request.png" alt="Provide your API Key" width="40%">

 3. Paste the API key from your clipboard.
 4. Voila!
-You now have a small clipboard icon next to the bookmark icon.

 <img src="readme/tweet.png" alt="How it will be displayed" width="50%">